ivaylokenov/MyTested.WebApi/documentation/README.md

 				.AndAlso()
 				.ContainingMediaTypeFormatterOfType<SomeMediaTypeFormatter>());

-// tests whether the action returns OkResult with specific object MyWebApi
+// tests whether the action returns OkResult with object
+// deeply equal to the provided one
+MyWebApi
 	.Controller<WebApiController>()
 	.Calling(c => c.SomeAction())